henrifola/hash-value-checker/README.md

 └── README.md               # Project documentation
 ```
 ## Database
-The SQLite database stores the file path and hash of each file.
-The file paths are treated as unique identifiers, and only the hash is updated when the file changes.
+The SQLite database stores hash of each file.
+There is an incremental PK, and only the hash is updated when the file changes.

 The storage/hash_store.db file will contain the database.